Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Marshmallows

 No, avoid giving marshmallows to your chicken flocks.
-It is total sugar, so it is not good for your chickens’ health.
+It is total sugar, which is not good for your chickens’ health.

 Quinoa